 Yes.
 Testing is easily available in major cities throughout Morocco.
 The cost for a PCR test is typically around 400 Dirhams (42USD).
 Results are usually given in 24 hours or less.

 The cost of an antigenic test is typically around 200 Dirhams (21USD).
 Results are usually given within 1 hour.

 We will provide you with a list of labs, some of which are open 24/7.

 What are the COVID-19 safety measures in place in Morocco?

-Beside vaccination requirements, Morocco has implemented a series of preventative measures to create a COVID-secure country:
+As for COVID-19 prevention, Morocco has implemented a series of basic measures to create a COVID-secure country:

 - Hygiene stations with hand sanitizer are widely available

-- Private and public establishments conduct temperature checks
+- Private and public establishments often conduct temperature checks

-- Reduced capacity throughout public transport, shopping centers, museums, etc.
+- Reduced capacity is observed throughout public transport, shopping centers, museums, etc.